-One For Your Calendar: Female Founders Network Flagship Event Returns Next Week
+One for Your Calendar: Female Founders Network Flagship Event Returns Next Week

-(MENAFN- Mid-East Info) If you're a woman in business looking for community, inspiration, or just a serious dose of motivation, consider this your official invite: The Female Founders Monthly Flagship Event is back this Wednesday, 24th September , at In5 Tech, Dubai Internet City and it's bringing bold stories, unfiltered advice, and the region's most empowering crowd of entrepreneurs, creatives, and founders.
+(MENAFN- niknak pr) If you’re a woman in business looking for community, inspiration, or just a serious dose of motivation, consider this your official invite: The Female Founders Monthly Flagship Event is back this Wednesday, 24th September, at In5 Tech, Dubai Internet City and it’s bringing bold stories, unfiltered advice, and the region’s most empowering crowd of entrepreneurs, creatives, and founders.
 Whether you're a startup dreamer, a seasoned business owner, or just craving meaningful connection with like-minded women, this event is where real conversations in business happen.

 Legal Disclaimer: